Read this in other languages: 한국어.

 These types of insights are beneficial for marketing analysts interested in understanding and improving brand perception, product performance, customer satisfaction, and audience engagement.
 It is important to note that this pattern is meant to be used as a guided experiment, rather than an application with one set output.

 The standard Facebook Analytics export features text from posts, articles, and thumbnails, along with standard Facebook performance metrics, such as likes, shares, and impressions.
-This unstructured content is then enriched with Watson APIs to extract keywords, entities, sentiment, and tone.
+This unstructured content is then enriched with Watson APIs to extract keywords, entities, sentiment, and emotion.

 After data is enriched with Watson APIs, there are several ways to analyze it.
 Watson Studio provides a robust yet flexible method of exploring the Facebook content.